Fashioning

 Hiring

 One of the most significant intangible assets for businesses is its workforce.
 For an organisation to succeed, it is essential to be able to recruit bright and qualified personnel as well as to keep and develop internal talent.
-A total of 801 new hires were done in 2023-24, the breakup of our employment information for 2023-2024 below:
+A total of 1579 new hires were done in 2024-25, the breakup of our employment information is below:

 New Hires